 Best Practices in Sustainable Ship Dismantling

-Sustainable ship dismantling emphasizes best practices that prioritize worker safety, environmental stewardship, and material recovery.
-Key elements include:
+Sustainable ship dismantling focuses on best practices that ensure worker safety, environmental care, and material recovery.
+Important aspects include:

-Proper handling and disposal of hazardous materials, such as asbestos, PCBs, and heavy metals
+Proper management and disposal of hazardous materials like asbestos, PCBs, and heavy metals

-Employment of environmentally benign dismantling techniques, such as dry dock or pier-side dismantling
+Use of environmentally friendly dismantling methods, such as dry dock or pier-side dismantling

-Adherence to international and national regulations, including the Hong Kong Convention and the EU Ship Recycling Regulation
+Compliance with international and national regulations, such as the Hong Kong Convention and the EU Ship Recycling Regulation

 Approximately 30% of global steel production originates from scrap steel, underscoring the significant contribution of ship recycling to the circular economy.